 Hormones have far reaching effects on many systems in the female body beyond reproduction.

 The key female hormones also impact, the nervous system, the musculoskeletal system, the digestive system, the cardiovascular system, the immune system and metabolism.
 In short, female hormones are integral to a woman’s health & wellbeing.

 A hormone imbalance can affect a woman’s mood, weight, energy levels as well as fertility.
 View our guide to the menopause and perimenopause for more information on symptoms.

 By telling us how you are feeling across five key wellbeing metrics, we’ll help you understand the relationship between hormone variations and how you feel.
 You’ll also receive a personal action plan of what to do next to help improve your hormones and optimise your quality of life.

 Here are some of the most frequently asked questions.
 If you need anything else try our help section.

-Female Hormone Mapping™ measures the four key female hormones.
+MyFORM™ measures the four key female hormones.
 These are Oestradiol (the main form of Oestrogen), Progesterone, Follicular Stimulating Hormone (FSH) and Luteinising Hormone (LH).